hueitan/javascript-sdk-design/README.md

 ### User Tracking

-Assume an Evil Advertisement Company wants to track a user, evil generates your own personalize unique hash by using [fingerprinting](https://github.com/Valve/fingerprintjs2), but an ethical company uses cookies and offers Opt-out solution.
+Assuming that an Evil Advertisement Company wants to track a user, evil may well generate a personalized unique hash by using [fingerprinting](https://github.com/Valve/fingerprintjs2).
+However, ethical company uses cookies and offers Opt-out solution.

 ### Opt Out